Skip to content

 Search History

-As a general tool within the platform, Explorer is applicable to multiple features.
-The interoperability of search history between different features has some differences:
+As a general tool within the platform, the Explorer is applicable to multiple features, and there are some differences in the interoperability of search histories between different features:

-• RUM > Session/View/Resource/Action/Long Task/Error six types of Explorers have interoperable search history;
+• RUM > Session/View/Resource/Action/Long Task/Error six types of Explorer search histories are interoperable;

-• Container Explorer and Kubernetes Explorer have interoperable search history;
+• Container Explorer and Kubernetes Explorer search histories are interoperable;

-• Resource Catalog Explorer has interoperable search history;
+• Resource Catalog Explorer search histories are interoperable;

-• Log Explorer and Log Error Incident Explorer have interoperable search history;
+• Log Explorer and Log Error Tracing Explorer search histories are interoperable;

-• Trace Explorer, APM Error Incident, and Profiling Explorer have interoperable search history.
+• Trace Explorer, APM Error Tracing, Profiling Explorer search histories are interoperable.

-Except for the above cases, other Explorers independently save their own search history.
+Except for the above cases, other Explorers independently save their own search histories.

 Further Reading